goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 literal facts, variable facts, callee facts, argument facts, branch facts, annotation facts, basis facts, and FFI facts.

-### Phase 4: Add Constraint And Substitution Evidence
+### Step 4: Add Constraint And Substitution Evidence

 Extend the current type-fact/provenance code so constraints and substitutions can be emitted as support entries.
 Constraint entries should be created with the `ConstraintId` allocated before the